sagarv1997/practice-java/README.md

-# Data-Structures-Java
+# Coding-Practice

-This repository contains the Data Structure implemention in Java with comment for references.
+This repository contains the Data Structure implemention and Few Algorithms in Java with comment for references.

 The Data Structure included in the repository are: